Right-Size With Canary Runs

 sstat, andsacct, then round to Slurm-friendly units. - GPU recommendations shrink only when GPU sampler evidence shows fewer active devices.

-- Walltime is observed but not down-sized from a one-minute canary.
+- Walltime is observed but not down-sized from a short canary run.

 Caveats